Jump to:

 Few people realize that the origins of the name of the horseradish root in English come from German.
 In this language the plant is known as meerrettich (sea radish, because it grows near the sea; meer=sea, rettich=radish).

 English speakers mispronounced the word meer and called it mareradish.
-The connection to the word horse from there is obvious.
+The connection to the word horse from there seems plausible.
 The name for the plant and its famous gastronomical root became horseradish.

 You Might Like